HMPurnima/BIT-MAD-Last-Question/README.md

 Search by City: Easily find weather information for any city using the new search option.
 GPS Location: Get local weather updates based on your current location.
 User-Friendly Interface: Enjoy a clean and simple design that makes navigating the app a breeze.
-Screenshots

-The home screen displays current weather conditions for your selected location.

-Use the search function to find weather information for different cities.

-Check detailed forecasts to plan your week effectively.

 Getting Started
 Prerequisites